You Gotta Be: Critical reception

 AllMusic editor Tom Demalon described "You Gotta Be" as "uplifting", noting that it "best exemplified Des'ree's smooth blend of Pop-R&B music and power-of-positive thinking lyrical style."
-Larry Flick from Billboard wrote that the "adventurous artist" is pulling out an "percussive mover."
+Larry Flick from Billboard magazine wrote that the "adventurous artist" is pulling out an "percussive mover."
 He explained further, "Des'ree has a deep alto range and a compelling style that renders anything she sings a sophisticated musical gift.
 At a time when jockin' a new-jill-swing position is the name of the R&B radio game, single has an iffy future.
 Justice prevailing, though, programmers with minds of their own (and a modicum of good taste) will give this one a fair shot.
 Otherwise, punters should take this information and go find the album on their own.
 It's well worth the effort."
 Michele Romero from Entertainment Weekly declared the song as "deliciously hypnotic", adding that it "sounds like a mini-motivational seminar".

 Dave Sholin from the Gavin Report stated, "On her own this time around, she delivers a mid-tempo gem about being one's own person.
 The lyrics are positive and hopeful—perfect for summertime."
 Mike Wass from Idolator wrote, "A relentlessly upbeat self-help anthem with a mantra-like chorus, the track was a much-needed ray of light at the height of grunge, and can still be heard in lifts and doctor’s waiting rooms today."
-In his weekly UK chart commentary, James Masterton said, "The more I listen to this the more I am convinced it is a simple rewrite of her first hit "Feel So High"."
+In his weekly UK chart commentary, James Masterton said, "The more I listen to this the more I am convinced it is a simple rewrite of her first hit 'Feel So High'."
 Pan-European magazine Music & Media commented, "In her only two-year absence a whole new generation of soul dames have taken over her position of most promising newcomer.
-Gabrielle's "Dreams" must have been model for this reply."
-Alan Jones from Music Week wrote, "Folksily soulful in its original version, a remix adds a slow, muscular bass and other elements that leave it sounding like a suave second cousin to the Isley Brothers' "Between the Sheets"."
-John Kilgo from The Network Forty called it a "superb" track.
-Bob Waliszewski of Plugged In felt it is "heeding parental wisdom".
+Gabrielle's 'Dreams' must have been model for this reply."

+Alan Jones from Music Week wrote, "Folksily soulful in its original version, a remix adds a slow, muscular bass and other elements that leave it sounding like a suave second cousin to the Isley Brothers' 'Between the Sheets'."
+John Kilgo from The Network Forty named it a "superb" track.
+Dele Fadele from NME viewed it as a "vaguely pleasant rehash" of 'Feel So High', "complete with words of advice and a well-streamlined and tasteful dance backing."
+Bob Waliszewski of Plugged In found that it is "heeding parental wisdom".
+In his weekly dance column in Record Mirror, James Hamilton named it a "nasally crooned slightly dull gentle jogger".
 Troy J. Augusto from Variety remarked its "fresh, infectious groove".